 Should I upgrade my iPhone 11 Pro Max to iPhone 12 because of camera?

-All things considered, the deciding key point prior making an upgrade or purchase decision will be this: do you need more zoom with modern curved phone body (iPhone 11 Pro Max), or do you feel nostalgic about traditional squarish monolith design with latest Apple A14 chip and supporting features (iPhone 12)?
+All things considered, the deciding key point prior making an upgrade or purchase decision between iPhone 11 Pro Max and iPhone 12 will be this: do you need more zoom with modern curved phone body (iPhone 11 Pro Max), or do you feel nostalgic about traditional squarish monolith design with latest Apple A14 chip and supporting features (iPhone 12)?
 Both phones cost about the same at the moment (around $750 USD).

 If you already own iPhone 11 Pro Max and don’t care about 3D scanner and VR games, you are good, you can pass.
 However, if you need a 3D LiDAR scanner, then you have no other alternative but to purchase iPhone 12 Pro or iPhone 12 Pro Max – both phones have almost identical back and front camera setups, except Pro Max has extra 0.5x zoom tele lens (52 mm vs 65 mm).
 In the future, all iPhone models might receive LiDAR feature, but that remains to be seen.